stuartverschoyle/apollon-gatsby/src/pages/about/our-team.md

       header: Kevin Sheil
       text: |
         Director
-      description: >
+      description: >-
-        A capital markets veteran with over thirty years' experience, Mr. Sheil has experience across a number of sectors.
+        A capital markets veteran with over thirty years’ experience, Mr. Sheil is currently active in the technology and mining sectors.

         Mr. Sheil began his career at the London Stock Exchange in 1985, before moving into corporate broking with HSBC, Credit Lyonnais and Barclays.
-Mr. Sheil was a telecom sector specialist with Barclays, Credit Suisse and then Citibank where he worked for over 10 years and was consistently top ranked in Extel & Institutional Investor surveys.
-Most recently at Citibank, Mr Sheil worked as Head of Multi-Product Sales and was responsible for broking all equity-based products as well as fixed Income into new hedge funds and institutional accounts.
-After leaving Citibank, Mr Sheil spent over nine years as a general equity fund manager for Trium Capel Managers.
-As a fund manager, Kevin worked with an active global fund focussed on creating high alpha return.
+Mr. Sheil was a telecom sector specialist with Barclays, Credit Suisse and then Citibank where he was top ranked and worked for over ten years, most recently as as Head of Multi-Product Sales before spending over nine years as a general equity fund manager.
   advisory:
     - image: /img/about/herb-fritsche@2x.jpg
       header: HERB FRITSCHE, PH.D